• Skip to primary navigation

 No, baking potatoes would fall apart during cooking.
 Be sure to use boiling potatoes.

-Irish Stew Leftovers
+Leftovers

 Storing tips

 Store leftovers covered in the refrigerator for up to 5 days.
-The stew can also be frozen for up to one month.

 Reheating leftovers

-Heat leftovers in the microwave, in a saucepan on the stove, or a casserole dish in the oven.
+Heat leftovers in the microwave, a saucepan on the stove, or a casserole dish in the oven.
 Heat to 165°F.

 Click to Pin this for later.